-If the Gastrograffin swallow study looks good, you will be given ice chips and then placed on a Stage 1 Bariatric Clear Liquid diet.
-For the next two days, your dietary intake will consist of sugar-free gelatin, broth, diluted apple juice, and sugar-free popsicles.
-Remember to only sip 1 oz every 15 minutes for the first day.
+The first day you may be given small amounts of clear liquids.
+For the first two days, your dietary intake will consist of sugar-free gelatin, broth, diluted apple juice, and sugar-free popsicles.
+Remember to only sip 1 oz every 15 minutes for the first few days.